First Methodist Episcopal Church of Nyack

 First Methodist Episcopal Church of Nyack, also known as Old Stone Church, is a historic Methodist Episcopal church on North Broadway, south of the junction of North Broadway and Birchwood Avenue in Upper Nyack, Rockland County, New York.
 It was built in 1812-1813 and is a one-story, three by two bay, sandstone building on a stone foundation.
-It features a moderately pitched gable roof.
+It has a moderately pitched gable roof.

 It was listed on the National Register of Historic Places in 1998.
-It was purchased by the Village of Upper Nyack in 2007 and has since been used as a village meeting place as well as being made available for private events.
+It was purchased by the village of Upper Nyack in 2007, and has since been used as a village meeting place and made available for private events.